wallace-js/wallace/README.md

 ![Bar chart of times to create 1000 rows](./assets/run1k.png)

-But you rarely need _fast_.
-You just need to avoid _slow_ - which creeps in on more complex scenarios than benchmark apps.
-And the only _real_ protection against that is **freedom**.
+But benchmarks aren't always indicative of real-world performance, which is really limited by how much control you have over operations - and that's where Wallace really shines (see **freedom** below).

-_\* Times are taken from local runs tested on v0.6.0, using non-keyed implementations of other frameworks where available.
+_\* Times are taken from local runs using non-keyed implementations of other frameworks where available.
 Will submit for an official run soon, which might change results slightly, but bundle sizes would be identical._

 ### 2. Productivity